KmariK/fact-quest/readme.md

 13. I want the quiz questions to stay the same so users can retry them.
 14. I want to make sure users have a smooth, fun experience each time they visit.
 15. I want to see how people use the site and improve it based on feedback.
+16. I want to display links to my social media profiles on the website.
+So that users can easily find and follow Fact Quest on platforms like Instagram, Twitter, or Facebook to stay updated, share content, and grow the community